-I know Choosing a Pet Rabbit can seen over whelming at times, but with the correct breeder it’s much easier.
+I know Choosing a Pet Rabbit can seen over whelming at times, but with the correct breeders it’s much easier.
 In addition many breeders give different answers regarding the preferred gender for a pet rabbit.
 For example this is compounded by the individual temperament of the rabbit.
 For instance very often a doe (girl rabbit) that is not spayed, can become territorial was she reaches maturity.
 I know a pet bunny may nip at you when reaching for her or even her food or water dishes.
 In addition some petting will eliminate that aggression and when a familiar face does the feeding on a daily basis.

 Besides some does we’ve found to be non-aggressive, and yet others can become territorial towards everybody.
 If you do not plan to breed your rabbit, and you want a doe.
 It is best to have her spayed to help reduce the chances that she may protect her cage.